 The Stepanakert WikiClub has become one of the brightest chapters in my life, and the WikiClub editors, or as I like to put it, my children, are the most intelligent, the brightest and the most creative people I know.
 I am confident that Artsakh has a very bright future represented by these guys.

 Co-Founder and Coordinator of Stepanakert WikiClub at Wikimedia Armenia

-The posts by young Karabakhi women on their engagement in social, economic, political and cultural life in Karabakh are prepared in the framework of a project on Building Capacity for Societal Engagement in Nagorno-Karabakh implemented by the Caucasus Institute in partnership with Armavir Development Centre, Civil Society Institute and INTRA Mental Health Centre with support from the UK Government’s Conflict, Stability and Security Fund.
+The posts by young Karabakhi women on their engagement in social, economic, political and cultural life in Karabakh are prepared in the framework of a project on Building Capacity for Societal Engagement in Nagorno-Karabakh implemented by the Caucasus Institute in partnership with Armavir Development Centre, Civil Society Institute and INTRA Mental Health Centre.